Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 ###
 ## Augment the tests to show the error
-When a bug is found, it shows that there was a gap in the unit tests, or that the test did not match the users’ actual needs.
+When a bug is found, it shows that there was a gap in the unit tests, or that the test did not match the users' actual needs.
 Therefore, before fixing the bug, Peter adds a test that will demonstrate the presence of this error.

             // Added 2012-02-02 for bug 654321: